Coronavirus: Laboratory animals

 Coronaviruses infect laboratory animals.
 Mouse hepatitis virus (MHV), which is a member of the species Murine coronavirus, causes an epidemic murine illness with high mortality, especially among colonies of laboratory mice.
 Prior to the discovery of SARS-CoV, MHV was the best-studied coronavirus both in vivo and in vitro as well as at the molecular level.
 Some strains of MHV cause a progressive demyelinating encephalitis in mice which has been used as a murine model for multiple sclerosis.
 Sialodacryoadenitis virus (SDAV), which is a strain of the species Murine coronavirus, is highly infectious coronavirus of laboratory rats, which can be transmitted between individuals by direct contact and indirectly by aerosol.
 Rabbit enteric coronavirus causes acute gastrointestinal disease and diarrhea in young European rabbits.
 Mortality rates are high.

 Prevention and treatment

 A number of vaccines using different methods have been developed against human coronavirus SARS-CoV-2.
 Antiviral targets against human coronaviruses have also been identified such as viral proteases, polymerases, and entry proteins.
 Drugs are in development which target these proteins and the different steps of viral replication.

 Vaccines are available for animal coronaviruses IBV, TGEV, and Canine CoV, although their effectiveness is limited.
 In the case of outbreaks of highly contagious animal coronaviruses, such as PEDV, measures such as destruction of entire herds of pigs may be used to prevent transmission to other herds.

+In December 2025, the World Health Organization released the first unified strategic plan for managing coronavirus disease threats of all types, building upon its work during the COVID-19 pandemic as well as SARS, MERS, and other respiratory viruses.